What do you think about ranking?

 Before expecting your blog posts’ ranking on top of SERPs, you should choose and stick to a niche.
 Most online business owners fail to do this.
 This happens because of not setting any goals for blogging.

-Most of us start blogging without going in a micro niche, but it’s quite important.
+Most of us start blogging without going into a micro niche, but it’s quite important.
 So, what does niche mean?

 Well, a niche in blogging means the specific area that your blog talks about.
 Suppose that your blog is on SEO, then you should only bring the topics that are relevant to SEO.
 So, defining the main purpose of your blog is quite important.